Friends of Cwmdu Music

 Very successful night; different audience, three exceptionally gifted musicians.

-Each piece they performed had an accompanying contextual introduction by Emma; a transcendently beautiful example, just before the interval (with warming punch!) being inspired by a Japanese word komorebi (dappled sunlight seen through trees).
+Each piece they performed had an accompanying contextual introduction by Emma; a transcendently beautiful example just before the interval (when we had warming punch!) being inspired by a Japanese word komorebi—dappled sunlight seen through trees.

 (tagged: concert, fcm)